MaKhandare/MatCal/README.md

 ## Design & Theming

-MatCal utilizes the system's Dynamic Colors, adapting automatically to your wallpaper and system theme (Light/Dark mode)
+MatCal utilizes the system's **Dynamic Colors**, adapting automatically to your wallpaper and system theme (light/dark mode)

 ## Screenshots